You Can Make a Difference

 The physical modification of habitat by the rodents can create patches with altered species richness relative to adjacent, unmodified habitats.
 The majority of studies found a positive correlation between engineering patches and animal species richness/diversity/abundance.
 In this paper, we show occupancy of wheatear (Oenanthe isabellina) in engineering patches created by Mongolian marmot (Marmota sibirica) and no engineering in different habitat types of the arid steppe ecosystem.
 Our results indicate that Isabelline wheatear distribution is strongly influenced by marmots as burrows presumably provide it with important habitat resources.
 The loss of marmots will probably have direct effects on the distribution of the breeding bird and the ecosystem processes they support.

 However, there were two wildlife educational events among school children and local people in Halzan village of Sukhbaatar Province in 2018 and 2019, but we were not able to organize a third event in 2020 because of a pandemic and limited funds.
 Thanks to the Shared Earth Foundation, we could organize a third wildlife educational day in Halzan village in November, 2021.
 The wildlife educational event reached all school children of the soum.

 Steppe Wildlife started a project to combat this process by planting trees near Khalzan Village of Sukhbaatar Province.
 With the help of the Institute of Botany at The Mongolian Academy of Sciences (MAS), we were able to plant two thousand trees in October 2017 and planted another 500 trees in October 2018.

-In 2021, we planted again 800 Siberian elm trees near the camp of Steppe Wildlife.
+In 2021, we planted again 1200 Siberian elm trees, 100 other trees (dwarf apple, black currant, black cherry, Siberian currant, shrubby cinquefoil, prickly rosa and Mongolian almond) near the camp of Steppe Wildlife.